confluentinc/kafka-rest/docs/intro.rst

    # Produce a message using JSON with the value '{ "foo": "bar" }' to the topic jsontest
    $ curl -X POST -H "Content-Type: application/vnd.kafka.json.v1+json" \
          --data '{"records":[{"value":{"foo":"bar"}}]}' "http://localhost:8082/topics/jsontest"

+   # You should expect the following response:
      {"offsets":[{"partition":0,"offset":0,"error_code":null,"error":null}],"key_schema_id":null,"value_schema_id":null}

+   # Produce a message using JSON with key and value.
+   # If you use JSON the key and value can have any types, as long as the entire message is in JSON and contains a key and a value.
+   # Here we have an integer key and a map value
+curl -X POST -H "Content-Type: application/vnd.kafka.json.v1+json"          --data '{"records":[{"key": 1 , "value":{"user_name":"testUser"}}]}' "http://localhost:8082/topics/jsontest"

+   # You should expect the usual response:
+   {"offsets":[{"partition":0,"offset":3,"error_code":null,"error":null}],"key_schema_id":null,"value_schema_id":null}

    # Create a consumer for JSON data, starting at the beginning of the topic's
    # log.
 Then consume some data from a topic using the base URL in the first response.